waleedahmed0710/makeitwave.com/docs/data/docs/products/storagedevice/source/warranty.rst

 (b) under Patent Claims of such Contributor to make, use, sell, offer
-    for sale, have made, import, and otherwise transfer either its Contributions or its Contributor Version.
+    for sale, have made, import, and otherwise transfer either its Contributions or its Contributor version.

 2.2.
 Effective Date